Getting Started with Sarek

 - Benchmarks - See performance data across different GPUs and backends

-- Backends - Learn about CUDA, OpenCL, Vulkan, and Metal support
+- Backends - Learn about CUDA, OpenCL, Vulkan, Metal, and WebGPU/WGSL support

 - API Documentation - Complete API reference